-Schools’ Sculpture Trail made with project leader Artist Lucy Coyne.
+Schools’ Sculpture Trail at the Show made with project leader Artist Lucy Coyne.
 Read more..

-The event is located in the grounds of the Botanical Gardens in Sheffield.
+The event was located in the grounds of the Botanical Gardens in Sheffield.

-Sheffield City Council are partners in the project and have allocated in-kind resources towards it: the venue, advertising, events team, cross-promotion and linkups with other City events such as the Hallam University events – Food Festival, Design Week, and Art in the Gardens.
+Sheffield City Council were partners in the project and allocated in-kind resources towards it: the venue, advertising, events team, cross-promotion and linkups with other City events such as the Hallam University events – Food Festival, Design Week, and Art in the Gardens.

-The principal purpose of this event is to stimulate a market for all things Home, Garden, and Office living-scapes and establish Sheffield as a centre of excellence for Indoor and Outdoor-Scaping:
+The principal purpose of this event was to stimulate a market for all things Home, Garden, and Office living-scapes and establish Sheffield as a centre of excellence for Indoor and Outdoor-Scaping:

 Products and Design